m-wojnar/reinforced-lib/docs/source/logging.rst

 ==============

 This module is a set of loggers.
-You can either choose one of our built-in loggers or implement your logger with the help of :ref:`Custom loggers` guide.
+You can either choose one of our built-in loggers or implement your logger with the help of the :ref:`Custom loggers` guide.

 BaseLogger